nhsconnect/ITK3-Messaging-Distribution/pages/design/design_distribution.md

 API access control measures need to be defined alongside API creation and need to look for:
 - enforcement of authorisation
-- security of payload and access
+- security of Payload and access
 - matching security with scope of use
 - access and approval for particular resources